-15 Crazy-Affordable Beauty Brands You Didn’t Know About
+15 Affordable Beauty Brands You Haven’t Heard About

 If there’s one thing we’re embarrassingly up-front about, it’s just how real our beauty obsession is.
+Whether it’s moisturizers or eyeshadows, all of it is on the table.
 And sure, it’s all fun and games when we’re stalking Sephora’s monthly new releases, but when boring shit like rent and groceries come into play, our love for makeup, hair, and skin care basically demolishes our budgets.
 But rather than rein in our product obsession (suck it, self control), we’re taking a different route: We’ve scoured the market to find the absolute best, wallet-friendly beauty brands.

 And, guys, we feel like we’ve struck gold, because we discovered 15 crazy-affordable brands (like, $8 for eyeshadow palettes, affordable), that prove products don’t have to be expensive to be good.
 Ahead, check out our 15 favorite beauty brands for major bargains and high-quality ingredients.